-Cryogenic tubes are typically used for storage, movement or shipment of samples.
-There is no pressure-relief device on a cryogenic tube other than the lid.
+Cryogenic tubes are typically used for storage, movement, or shipment of samples.
+There is no pressurerelief device on a cryogenic tube other than the lid.
 Consequently, cryogenic tubes may explode without warning.
-Explosions are likely caused by trapped nitrogen expanding inside of the tube during the thawing process, this may result in serious injuries.
+Explosions are likely caused by trapped nitrogen expanding inside of the tube during the thawing process and may result in serious injuries.
 Because of this risk, all recommended PPE should be worn when directly handling a sealed cryogenic tube.

-8. Handling Cryogenic Liquids
+3. Handling Cryogenic Liquids